Edited by: Jessica Merritt

 When was the last time you made your way through the airport?
 How early did you need to arrive?
 And when you finally made it through check-in and headed over to security, how long was the line?
 Did it feel a little weird traipsing through the airport without any shoes?

-If like everyone else, you find the general airport experience to be a highly stressful event, TSA PreCheck is probably a good option for you.
+If, like many others, you find the general airport experience stressful, TSA PreCheck is probably a good option for you.
 TSA PreCheck is a program administered by the Transportation Security Administration that allows you to speed right through the airport.
 Among its many other benefits, it allows you to:

-Fortunately for service members, the Department of Defense (D0D) and TSA have joined forces to allow service members access to TSA PreCheck for free.
-Why wouldn’t you sign up?
+Fortunately for service members, the Department of Defense (DOD) and TSA have joined forces to allow service members access to TSA PreCheck for free.

-Although TSA PreCheck isn’t available at all airports, it has a huge presence throughout the U.S. — with lines located at over 200 airports and 79 participating airlines.
+Although TSA PreCheck isn’t available at all airports, it has a huge presence throughout the U.S. — with lines located at 200+ airports and 85+ participating airlines.
 This means that whether you’re flying from Los Angeles (LAX) or Raleigh (RDU), you’ll be able to make use of this service.

 Aside from those flying with families, TSA PreCheck can be especially helpful when flying through large airports.
 We’ve all seen those long lines snaking back for miles at New York (JFK), and while there may still be a bit of a line even with TSA PreCheck, you’re still going to save a lot of time.